ashish-augustine/react-tree-component/README.md

 # Drag & Drop Tree Component

-This is a drag-and-drop functionality for tree component in React.
-Arborist Library is used here.
-This complex react tree provides advanced drag-and-drop capabilities smoothly, enables toggling of different directories (nodes) & their sub-directories.
+This react tree provides advanced drag-and-drop capabilities smoothly, enables toggling of different directories (nodes) & their sub-directories.
+React Arborist Library is used here.
 This tree component can easily handle millions of data.